ayanoglu/yalan-dunya/README.md

 # yalan-dunya
 initialization with a simple program
 Hi there.
 Wellcome!

 With this program I am introducing myself to the git world.
-I am pursuing my PhD in Machine Learning.
+I am pursuing my PhD in Machine Learning at USF.
 I also should learn sailing at some point.
 We'll see.